OvalQuilter/lyrics-status/README.md

 # Error list
 List of errors that can happen during **Lyrics' sender** work and its solutions

-`404` - Clear you cache and Spotify cookies (you'll need to login again)
+`404` - Clear your cache and Spotify cookies (you'll need to login again)

 `502` - Wait few minutes or reload the webpage.
 It can be problem with Spotify itself.